Soft Tissue Repair

 - Previous tooth loss

 In minor cases, where some healthy gum remains to protect the tooth, a simple adjustment of the home care routine is usually all that’s needed.
 As long as the gum is still providing an effective seal, it’s a reliable safeguard.

 Sudden sensitivity to hot and cold food and drinks is often an indicator of more significant gum recession—if it isn’t already obvious to the naked eye.
 At a certain point, the surface of the tooth’s root becomes exposed.
 It’s softer and more sensitive than enamel.
 If the recession is left unattended, it will progress to root decay and erosion.

 A gum graft entails taking a thin piece of tissue, either from the roof of the mouth or a donor source in the case of an allograft, or gently moving it from adjacent areas, and creating a new stable, healthy seal around the affected tooth, or teeth.

-A less invasive and, in turn, an increasingly popular method of soft-tissue grafting, tunnel grafting involves threading a piece of donor tissue that’s been washed of its genetic code through a small incision in the gum.
+A less invasive and, in turn, an increasingly popular method of soft-tissue grafting, tunnel grafting also known as gingival allograft involves threading a piece of donor tissue that’s been washed of its genetic code through a small incision in the gum.
 The procedure lends itself particularly well to repairing the gum line across several teeth, or even more, at a time because the periodontist isn’t limited by the amount replacement tissue at his disposal.
 Swelling tends to be less significant than it is following a soft-tissue graft.
 The overall post-operative discomfort is also typically less.